 Kids need food and plenty of water all day long.
 They’re growing; both the athletes and the couch potatoes are burning more fuel per pound than you or I as adults.
 Many of my clients forget that their kids aren’t little adults.
 Sure, they can (usually) grow on the processed stuff: Mac and cheese, pasta, pizza, crackers, chips, fruit leather, cookies, power bars, cereal, squeezable yogurt, candy here and there.
 But you may be amazed at how different your kids act, grow, behave, and function, when you commit to less processed food and more real food.

 One of the “meh” things about processed snacks for kids is that they’re mostly starch, and weak on minerals, protein, or healthy fats.
-Doesn’t matter if they’re organic, gluten free, or blessed by a Bahai minister.
+Doesn’t matter if they’re organic, gluten free, vegan, or blessed by your favorite guru.
 It’s still simple processed starch – which rushes blood sugar up.
 In response, an insulin kick soon follows, to bring blood sugar back down and help it into cells.

 Snacking on starchy sugary stuff day after day can lead to adrenal fatigue, because of the yo yo effect this drops on the pancreas, adrenals, and gut over and over.
 When insulin jumps to adjust a sudden sugar bolt from a starchy snack, next thing you know, blood sugar can drop too fast.
 That’s when adrenal glands help by popping out some cortisol.
 Cortisol is a fight or flight hormone that keeps blood sugar at the ready and suppresses insulin.
 Cortisol is released when we are under extreme stress; it sets off a cascade of metabolic effects to get you wide eyed and ready to do combat or flee.
 One of its jobs is to keep blood glucose on the level, when we really need it.